d6t/d6t-python/blogs/datasci-projects-e2e.md

 * target users: who are the target users of information?
 	* economic BUYER: who is the economic BUYER?

-* user flow: what is the user flow? where will the information/model be used? how does the user interact with the model?
+* user flow: what is the user flow currently?
 	* user pain points: pain points? how do they solve it today?
+	* improved workflow: where will the model be used? how does the user interact with the model?
+	* actionable insights: what practical value can the model provide to the user?

 * business impact goals: how does the model improve business outcomes?
 	* critical bottleneck: what’s the critical problem that needs to be solved to have max impact?